 The Academic Integrity Committee has suggested a step of appeal procedure which would ensure the speedy settlement of the appeal process.

-- If still student is not satisfied either with the decision made by die Committee or does not receive decision from the committee, he or she can make appeal to the Department Chair for revision of the decision taken.
-The Department Chair can take a week period for appeal to be considered and the revised decision to inform to the appeal student.
+- The Department Chair can take a week period for appeal to be considered and the revised decision to inform to the appeal student.

 5. Academic Integrity Subcommittee